 - 11.4.1 Air ducts around the front brakes will be considered part of the braking system.
-These air ducts : - a) Must lie entirely outboard of a plane parallel to the inner face of the wheel rim and displaced from it by 120mm toward the car centre plane. - b) Must not protrude beyond a radius of 180mm from the centre of the wheel, when viewed from the side.
+These air ducts: - a) Must lie entirely outboard of a plane parallel to the inner face of the wheel rim and displaced from it by 120mm toward the car centre plane. - b) Must not protrude beyond a radius of 180mm from the centre of the wheel, when viewed from the side.

-The intersection of any part of the air duct which is in contact with the external air stream and more than 5mm inboard of a plane parallel to the inner face of the wheel rim with any vertical lateral or horizontal plane must produce a single tangent-continuous curve.
-Furthermore, this tangent-continuous curve must be fully visible when viewed from the car centre plane and may not include any radius smaller than 20mm.
+For any part of the air duct which is in contact with the external air stream and between 120mm and 5mm inboard of a plane parallel with the inner face of the wheel rim, the following conditions must be satisfied:

-Any vertical longitudinal section between 120mm and 5mm inboard of a plane parallel with the inner face of the wheel rim must produce a single closed section.
+- c) Any intersection with a vertical lateral or horizontal plane must produce a single tangent-continuous curve.
+Furthermore, this tangent-continuous curve must be fully visible when viewed from the car centre plane. - d) The local radius of curvature must be greater than 20mm.
+In order to fulfil this criterion, it should be possible to apply a tangent sphere of radius 20mm to any point of these surfaces (and on both sides), without intersecting any other part of these surfaces. - e) Any intersection with a vertical longitudinal plane must produce a single closed section